In this review, we will be comparing SuperCenter XL and Motion 50XTi, two Center Channel speakers from GoldenEar and MartinLogan.

 Drivers

-One of the fundamental differences between these two speakers is that GoldenEar SuperCenter XL is a -way design whereas the Motion 50XTi is a 3-way speaker.
+One of the fundamental differences between these two speakers is that SuperCenter XL is a -way design whereas the Motion 50XTi is a 3-way speaker.
 3-way designs utilize a midrange driver in addition to the tweeter and woofer on 2-way designs.
 Designing a crossover for a 3-way speaker is a complicated process and generally increases the overall cost of the speaker.

 Driver |